Spray paint a piano

 Airless is Ron’s choice for spraying acrylic paints.
 Paint can be sprayed almost unadulterated, the piston pump is so powerful.
 Compare that to HVLP spray units, where “decorator” paints have to be thinned significantly to get the paint out through the nozzle.

 A piano is a stunning piece of furniture.
 At Traditional Painter we receive regular enquiries for painting pianos.
 Over the last 18 months, Martin Guest, who covers the W Midlands and Worcester/Shrops areas, has put his mind to ironing out the pitfalls and developing an approach that seems to appeal to clients who are understandably very precious about their pianos.

 Painting in situ can deliver great results, but this is definitely not a DIY job.
 Professional furniture painting skills are obviously a good starting point for this specialism.
 Add in a lot of care, attention, thinking, awareness and sympathy for pianos, plus some mental steel to deal with the responsibility of working on a piece of nostalgia…

 We are now finding that our piano painting service is growing in demand, with about half a dozen completed so far, including a grand piano.
-This service is predominantly on offer in the Midlands and Oxfordshire.

 Martin Guest is the main point of contact for hand painting your piano, and contact Ron for spraying.
 Tongue firmly in cheek, Ron is possibly a world leader in spraying pianos in situ with airless!